 The NIH Director’s Early Independence Award provides an opportunity for exceptional junior scientists to skip the traditional postdoc and start an independent research career at a supportive institution directly following the completion of their graduate degree or clinical training.

-UMass's Limited Submission process requires the following materials to be submitted to Heidi Bauer-Clapp (firstname.lastname@example.org) by July 8:
+The UMass Limited Submission Opportunities process requires the following materials to be submitted to Heidi Bauer-Clapp (hbauerclapp [at] umass [dot] edu) by June 26:

 - Applicant’s name

 - Applicant’s degree program (e.g. PhD, MD) and completion date (or expected completion date if in progress)

 - Applicant’s CV

 - A one-page, single-spaced statement outlining what the applicant plans to research during the funding period and how the award will advance their career plans

 - A statement of support from a current UMass faculty member or researcher who will serve as the mentor/supervisor during the award period.

 Items 1-5 should be submitted by the applicant; the statement of support should be sent directly by the faculty member/research supervisor.
 Please include “NIH Early Independence Award” in the email subject line.